-The shipping screw that holds the barometric relief damper must be removed before proceeding with the smoke detector installation.
+- The shipping screw that holds the barometric relief damper must be removed before proceeding with the smoke detector installation. - With a Low Leak Economizer the smoke detector will be fully installed before leaving the factory.

-After completion of the economizer installation as outlined above, proceed with the installation of the return air smoke detector as follows:
+After completion of the economizer installation, proceed with the installation of the return air smoke detector as follows:

 Disconnect all electric power, including remote disconnects and discharge all motor start/run capacitors before servicing.
-Follow proper lockout/tagout procedures to ensure the power cannot be inadvertently energized.
+Follow proper lockout/ tagout procedures to ensure the power cannot be inadvertently energized.
 Verify with an appropriate voltmeter that all capacitors have discharged.
 Failure to disconnect power and discharge capacitors before servicing could result in death or serious injury.

-For additional information regarding the safe discharge of capacitors, see PROD-SVB06A-EN
+For additional information regarding the safe discharge of capacitors, see PROD-SVB06\-EN